Healthcare (Various Options)

 Interested in Healthcare, but not sure about your career options?
 Well the options are endless, and the Wilson Talent Center can help prepare you for whatever area you choose.

 As a first year student, you will take the Health Foundations course.
-In this one-year core program, you will learn the basics such as medical terminology, vital signs and CPR/First Aid, just to name a few.
+In this one-year core program, you will learn the basics of healthcare such as medical terminology, vital signs and CPR/First Aid, just to name a few.
 Students will cover 12 content segments including workplace safety, legal and ethical practices and health maintenance.
 Students who qualify will also have the opportunity to participate in limited work based learning experiences which could include job shadows, guest speakers or facility tours.

 Healthcare Foundations Program Syllabus